 - We have to remain humble enough to admit when we’re wrong and compassionate enough to accept another person’s sincere apology.

-- As cliche as it sounds, change starts from within.
-I have to stop saying, “But I’m the good guy” and start thinking long and hard about all the ways I fall short and all the opportunities I’m missing to be better.
+- As much of a cliche as it sounds, change starts from within.
+I have to stop saying, “But I’m the good guy,” and start thinking long and hard about all the ways I fall short and all the opportunities I’m missing to be better.